 - enforce the non-payment of invoices.

-These measures are in place for a limited time (until 31 July 2020) to help you during the outbreak.
-Our terms will revert to normal when Ofwat advises these measures have ended.
+These measures initially were in place for a limited time (until 31 July 2020) to help you during the outbreak.
+Ofwat reviewed these measures in July and have elected to continue some of these measures on a longer term basis.
+Our terms will revert to normal when Ofwat advised these measures have ended.

 Making payments during the crisis period